 TeamSpeak client 3.5.2

-High Speed Internet Access (Minimum of 15 Mbps download, 5 Mbps upload for six computers)
+High Speed Internet Access (Minimum of 15 Mbps download, 5 Mbps upload for up to six computers)

 IX:Tips and things to know: